 We were lucky enough to get the last seats on the patio, but we'd definitely recommend arriving around 10:30 or 10:45 if you want to sit outside.
 The inside is still gorgeous, however, with exposed brick walls and lots of light shining through the window.

-However, as we were leaving, we were happy to have been seated outside: it was quite loud inside the restaurant.
+However, as we were leaving, we were happy to have been seated outside: it was quite loud inside Union.
 (Their musical selection was A+, though.)

 The patio at Union is definitely one of its selling points.
 Shady and secluded behind Ossington Ave, it provides a perfect escape from the city.
 (We thought that the lines on the wall were from a country song, but it turned out they were just random words about cars.)